An intimate look at Conan and his relationship with Bêlit, queen of the black coast.

 Order online: Amazon, Book Depository

 Conan and Bêlit continue to explore their relationship in that time tested manner, going home to meet the parents.
 Returning to Cimmeria Conan finds his mother and a past relationship threatening his people.
-Once back to the seas an abandoned prisoner is encountered and the fate of the crew lies in Conan’s hands that requires more than combat.
+Once back to the seas an abandoned prisoner is encountered and the fate of the crew lies in Conan’s hands that require more than combat.

-Brian Wood continues to build a three dimensional character out of Conan, this time through his relationships with others.
-We see how this young Conan is with his mother, his homeland, crew of the ship, past friends and most importantly Bêlit.
+Brian Wood continues to build a three-dimensional character out of Conan, this time through his relationships with others.
+We see how this young Conan is with his mother, his homeland, the crew of the ship, past friends and most importantly Bêlit.
 Don’t worry, there’s lots of fighting and blood to satisfy this barbarian’s fans.
 A good amount of introspection gives the reader a soulful look into our lead character and what makes him tick.
 Actions have consequences, and Wood gives them to us well developed.

 Art is handled by three different people, each doing their own pencilling and inking with Dave Stewart doing all colours.
 It’s mostly a good fit with a common look amongst the three, but I am not a fan of Vasilis Lolos and found his style too far from the others.
 There’s a standard look of unkept stringy hair and clean lines.
 Becky Cloonan leads with the first chapter, Lolos the next two and Declan Shalvey the last three.
 Cloonan is my favourite, mostly for her style and unique look, especially with Bêlit.
 It’s captured wonderfully in the middle panel above: sensual, even luscious.
 Dave Stewart’s colours tie it all together, giving wonderful definition to each environment and mood.